Stop the Amygdala Hijack by Creating Strong Relationships and a Sense of Belonging in the Remote Classroom

 Ok, so anyone familiar with Morning Meetings knows they are a powerful tool to build relationships, trust, stabilize emotions, and create a sense of belonging, all keys to helping regulate the Amygdala.
 Intrigued?
 Ready to roll?
 Here is a great post to give you some ideas from We Are Teachers, Morning Meetings Provide the Ritual and Community Kids Need Right Now.
 In short, make the most of morning meetings by establishing norms, keeping it short and focused, and most importantly by creating a comfortable environment for your students as they start the day.

 Conduct regular student and adult surveys to provide feedback on distance learning, classroom activities, instruction, and climate.
 At a time when students might not feel connected and heard, surveying allows students to have a voice.
 It shows that they matter.
 They can share their needs and issues and give feedback on how a teacher can change their instruction and the distance learning experience to help them perform better.
 Be sure to connect with your student’s caretakers as well.
 In many ways – they have a big role in remote learning as well and can provide additional insight to help further connect with your students.

 In stressful situations, it’s easy to get caught up in negative thinking, “it will always be this way,” and not seeing light at the end of the tunnel.
 When this happens, we have an opportunity to respond to our students with a positive reframe.
 Here are some great examples by mental health advocate Sumaira Z.

 Eventually, schools will reopen.
 What we do as educators now can set a foundation for what the classroom will look like in the future.
 When we focus on getting to know our students, building rapport and strong relationships, even if it’s from a distance, we are helping them cope with the stressors that get in the way of learning.

 Continue your learning.
-Preview Educating the Whole Child: Meeting the Needs of All Learners through UDL & SEL.
+Explore our flex-paced course, Educating the Whole Child: Meeting the Needs of All Learners through UDL & SEL.